dip-proto/fastly.js/docs/reference/vcl-operators.md

 ### Division (/)

 Divides one value by another.
+INTEGER division truncates toward zero; if either operand is a FLOAT, the result is a FLOAT.

 **Syntax:**
 ```vcl